AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/TemperatureChanges.kt`.

-Any consumer can be used as a state.
-Multiple states can be collected at the same time.
+Any consumer can be used to store a state.
+Multiple states can be collected at the same time, or at different times.
+This is demonstrated in `examples/basics/TemperatureChanges.kt`.

 ### Using states in transformations